amkherad/ShellScript/README.md

   myVariable = x = 2;
   while ((that = that.Parent) != null) { }
   ```

-[^footnote1]: foreach variable is immutable inside foreach block (and inaccessible outside of the block, if it's defined in the foreach statement).

 ### Function Definition
 ShellScript use same syntax for function definition as C#.